 Median.
-The median is the next common central tendency feature, and it can be thought of as the half-way point in a distribution of values.
+The median can be thought of as the half-way point in a distribution of values.
 In other words, it is the point where half of the values are higher and half of the values are lower.
-Another name for the median is the 50th percentile-since 50% is halfway to 100%.
-In other words, the 50th percentile is the value where 50% (half) of the scores are lower and the other 50% (other half) are higher.
+Another name for the median is the 50thpercentile-since 50% is halfway to 100%.
+In other words, the 50thpercentile is the value where 50% (half) of the scores are lower and the other 50% (other half) are higher.
 In our classroom absenteeism example, the median value is 3 days: three is the point where half of the students had more and half had fewer days absent.
-We can easily compute that half of the 28 students is 14, so we identify the median point as where the lowest 14 values are included and all of the higher values are excluded-14 students had scores of 3 or less.
+We know that half of 28 is 14, so we identify the point of difference between the lowest 14 scores and the next higher score-14 students had scores of 3 or less.
 We would report this information as: Mdn=3.

 Mode.
 The last common measure of central tendency to consider is the mode.
 Sometimes it is useful to know the most common value for a variable.
 This is simply a frequency count-how many times did each value appear in our data.
 For our student absenteeism data, the most common value was 0-six of our students did not miss any days of school (see Table 2-4).
-This would be written as Mode=0.
+This would be writt en a as Mode =0.